Completeness of qufinite ZXW calculus, a graphical language for finite-dimensional quantum theory: Conclusion and further work

 \section{Conclusion and further work}

 In this paper, we introduced the qufinite ZXW calculus, a graphical language for finite dimensional quantum theory.
 Subsequently, we established a normal form for arbitrary tensors.
 Via this normal form, we proved the completeness of the qufinite ZXW calculus, demonstrating that any equality between two tensors can be derived through diagrammatic rewriting using the complete set of rules.
 A major consequence of this result is the equivalence between the qufinite ZXW calculus and the category of finite-dimensional Hilbert spaces.
+Since the first version of the current paper, the completeness in $\FHilb$ has been extended to both the ZX calculus~\cite{poorZXcalculusComplete2024} and the ZW calculus~\cite{devismeMinimalityFiniteDimensionalZWCalculi2024}.

-Several promising directions for future work are already presented in \cref{sec:apply}.
+Several promising directions for future work are already presented in \autoref{sec:apply}.
 Another compelling direction of interest is the application of qufinite ZXW calculus to tensor network contraction.
 With any tensor now being representable within qufinite ZXW calculus and each equality between two tensors derivable through diagrammatic rewriting, it would be interesting to explore techniques and strategies for tensor contraction based on rewriting.
 Traditional tensor network evaluation heavily depends on tensor contraction and tensor decomposition methods (e.g.\@ SVD), which can be computationally expensive, especially for high-dimensional tensors.
 In contrast, rewriting relies on pattern matching, which can be employed to rewrite the topology of the tensor network, potentially reducing bottlenecks during contraction.
 An example of this technique is presented in~\cite{camSpeedingQuantumCircuits2023} using the ZX calculus; the additional flexibility provided by the qufinite ZXW calculus may offer further advantages in optimizing tensor network operations.

 It is important to note that, up to this point in our work, the exploration of ruleset minimality has been a preliminary pursuit.
-By questioning the necessity of each rule and attempting to derive them from others, we anticipate that ---similar to the achievements in the qubit ZX-calculus~\cite{vilmartNearMinimalAxiomatisationZXCalculus2019}--- the complete rule-set can be further streamlined.
+By questioning the necessity of each rule and attempting to derive them from others, we anticipate that --- similar to the achievements in the qubit ZX-calculus~\cite{vilmartNearMinimalAxiomatisationZXCalculus2019} --- the complete rule-set can be further streamlined.
 This refinement would capture the essential interactions more concisely and conveniently.